msavin/SteveJobs/README.md

 Run scheduled tasks with Steve Jobs, the simple jobs queue made just for Meteor.
 With tight MongoDB integration and fibers-based timing functions, this package is reliable, quick and effortless.

- - Jobs runs on one server at a time
+ - Runs on one server at a time
- - Jobs runs predictably and consecutively
+ - Runs predictably and consecutively
  - Logs all the jobs and their outcomes
- - Retries failed jobs on server restart
+ - Retries failed jobs on restart
  - No third party dependencies

 **The package has been production tested and is ready for action.** It can run hundreds of jobs in seconds with minimal CPU impact, making it a reasonable choice for many applications.
 To get started, check out the Quick Start below, take a look at the <a href="./https://github.com/msavin/SteveJobs-meteor-jobs-queue/wiki/Primary-Features">**documentation**</a>, and/or try the <a href="http://jobsqueue.herokuapp.com">**live demo**</a>.